GBuritica/GBuritica.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2022: I will join the research group of Professor Sebastian Engelke at Université de Gèneve as a Postdoc.
+* Fall 2022: I joined the research group of Prof. [Sebastian Engelke](http://www.sengelke.com) at Université de Gèneve as a Postdoc.

 Publications
 ======